alco/psdump/README.markdown

 * Windows XP, 7
 * Linux (Ubuntu 9.10)

+## Known issues

+When used on Mac OS X with a Photoshop file slightly larger than the most basic one, **psdump** crashes with `Segmentation fault`.
+The reason of the crash is supposedly a bug in the **libpsd**.
+Further investigation is planned for an unknown moment in the indefinite future.

 ## Installing psdump

 In order to start using **psdump** you will likely need to build it